In-Context Learning Dynamics with Random Binary Sequences: Results

 \subsection{Sub-Sequence Memorization and Complexity}

 We find significant differences between the distributions of sub-sequences for GPT-3.5 -generated sequences and sequences sampled from a Bernoulli distribution(see Fig.~\ref{fig:hists-compress}).
 This difference is partly accounted for with a Window Average model with a window size $w=5$, although GPT repeats certain longer sub-sequences, for example length-20 sub-sequences, that are far longer than 5.
-However, the majority of sub-sequences have very low frequency, and though further experiments would be required to conclude that all sub-sequences are not memorized from training data, it seems unlikely that these were in the training set, since we find thousands of unique length-k (with varying k) sub-sequences generated at various values of $P(\mathtt{Tails})$. \textit{This indicates that GPT-3.5 combines dynamic, subjectively random sequence generation with distribution-matched memorization.} We also note that with a specification of $P(Tails) = 50\%$, but not $49\%$, $51\%$ or other values, sequences $y$ generated by GPT-3.5+ are dominated by repeating \textit{`Heads, Tails, Heads, Tails, \ldots'}.
-This pattern is consistent across variations of the prompts listed in Fig.~\ref{fig:prompts-judge}, including specifying `fair' or `unweighted' instead of a `weighted coin', and produces a visible kink in many cross-$p(\mathtt{Tails})$ metrics (Fig.~\ref{fig:llms-complexity},~\ref{fig:subs-llms},~\ref{fig:llms-gambler-compare}).
-For this reason, in Fig.~\ref{fig:hists-gambler} we show results for $P(Tails) = 51\%$.
+However, the majority of sub-sequences have very low frequency, and though further experiments would be required to conclude that all sub-sequences are not memorized from training data, it seems unlikely that these were in the training set, since we find thousands of unique length-k (with varying k) sub-sequences generated at various values of $P(\mathtt{Tails})$. \textit{This indicates that GPT-3.5 combines dynamic, subjectively random sequence generation with distribution-matched memorization.} This suggests that ICL is indeed eliciting complex latent algorithms in subjective randomness tasks, and that this behavior cannot be easily attributed to memorizing sequences from the training distribution.